Walzer aus Wien

-Walzer aus Wien ("Waltzes from Vienna," titled The Great Waltz in English) is a singspiel pasticcio in three acts, libretto by Alfred Maria Willner, Heinz Reichert and Ernst Marischka, music by Johann Strauss II (son), arranged by Erich Wolfgang Korngold and Julius Bittner, first performed at the Stadttheater in Vienna on 30 October 1930.
-An English musical theatre adaptation called The Great Waltz played on Broadway in 1934, and another English version played in London in 1970.
+Walzer aus Wien ("Waltzes from Vienna," titled The Great Waltz in English) is a singspiel pasticcio in three acts, libretto by Alfred Maria Willner, Heinz Reichert and Ernst Marischka, music by Johann Strauss I (father) and Johann Strauss II (son), arranged by Erich Wolfgang Korngold and Julius Bittner, first performed at the Stadttheater in Vienna on 30 October 1930.

 French and English versions

 The libretto was translated into French by André Mouëzy-Éon and Jean Marietti, and first performed, under the title Valses de Vienne at the Théâtre de la Porte Saint-Martin in Paris on 21 December 1933.

-In the USA and Britain it was performed, with further re-arrangements of the music, as The Great Waltz.
+An English musical theatre adaptation called Walzes from Vienna (with additional music arranged by Herbert Griffiths), played in London at the Alhambra Theatre in 1931 with a cast led by Evelyn Herbert.
+As The Great Waltz it also played on Broadway in 1934, and there was another English version produced in London in 1970.

 Roles

 Synopsis

-The action takes place in Vienna around 1845, and relates the rivalry between the Strausses, father and son, and the love of the young Rési for Strauss Jr., but with the help of a Russian Countess, father and son are reconciled and love triumphs.
+The action takes place in Vienna around 1845, and relates the rivalry between the Strausses, father and son, and the love of the young Resi for Strauss Jr., but with the help of a Russian Countess, father and son are reconciled and love triumphs.